 Habits WORK.
 During these last two months, I consistently wrote a chapter a day, five days a week.

 My first draft ended up having 82 chapters.
 Many are short chapters, but still, 82 chapters is a lot of chapters.
 I realized that for SEVEN DUDES, it helped me to write shorter chapters to keep the suspense going for my reader and for myself.

 I didn’t know this when I started out.

 It’s true that with every book you write, you learn how to write a book.

 This technique of many short chapters may not work for the next book.
 It likely won’t.
 That’s okay.
 I need to just go with it, and follow what the story wants to do.
-As my friend and brilliant writing teacher Brian McDonald says, “You are not the master of your story, but a slave to it.”
+As my friend and teacher Brian McDonald says, “You are not the master of your story, but a slave to it.”